- Carb cycling is a dietary method where you alternate your carbohydrate intake on a daily, weekly, or monthly basis.

 Carb cycling may help you lose weight

 Weight loss, naturally, is a big reason people decide to try carb cycling.

 Those who want to cut back on carbs — while still having the leeway to indulge sometimes — might be attracted to the idea of carb cycling.
 The thinking is that their carb intake will "even out," says Liz Weinandy, a registered dietitian at The Ohio State University Wexner Medical Center.

 Studies on the effects of carb cycling have mostly been theoretical, Weinandy says, since the concept is still relatively new.
 It might be that carb cycling can help with weight loss in the long run — but even when people do lose weight cycling carbs, it's possible that simply reducing calorie intake is playing a role, too.

 "Many people think going on one of these diets is going to be the magic bullet," Weinandy says.
 "Really what research has shown — time and time again — is that if you are reducing calories overall, you will lose weight."

-On the other hand, Weinandy says some people do have an easier time losing weight on low-carb diets.
+Weinandy says some people do have an easier time losing weight on low-carb diets.
 "But it doesn't necessarily mean that it's the best or the healthiest approach for them," she adds.

 Creating a diet that's low-carb and still healthy takes a lot of planning.
-So if you're curious about trying it, it's worth talking with a professional to see what the healthiest option is for you, since people's diet results can vary widely.
+So if you're curious about trying it, it's worth talking with a professional to see what the healthiest option is for you, since people's diet and exercise results can vary widely.

 Weinandy says she sometimes hears from patients that in order to cut down on carbs, they've cut out eating fruit, which misses the point.